paul-distefano/graphrag-toolkit/docs/constructing-a-graph.md

 Extraction uses a lightly guided strategy whereby the extraction process is seeded with a list of preferred entity classifications.
 The LLM is instructed to use an existing classification from the list before creating new ones.
 Any new classifications introduced by the LLM are then carried forward to subsequent invocations.
 This approach reduces but doesn't eliminate unwanted variations in entity classification.

 The list of `DEFAULT_ENTITY_CLASSIFICATIONS` used to seed the extraction process can be found [here](https://github.com/awslabs/graphrag-toolkit/blob/main/src/graphrag_toolkit/indexing/constants.py).
-If these calssifications are not appropriate to your worklaod you can replace them (see the [Configuring the extract and build stages](configuring-the-extract-and-build-stages) and [Advanced graph construction](#advanced-graph-construction) sections below).
+If these classifications are not appropriate to your worklaod you can replace them (see the [Configuring the extract and build stages](configuring-the-extract-and-build-stages) and [Advanced graph construction](#advanced-graph-construction) sections below).

 Relationship values are currently unguided (though relatively concise).